ErZicky/PocketMark-android-markdown-editor/README.md

 📶​ PocketMark can work perfectly offline and does not have internet functionality but it's folder can be used by other app to sync notes

-# What can you do to help PocketMark?
+# What can you do to help the app?

 Other than just using the app (for which I'm incredibly grateful) you can: